Campervan in Uluru/Ayers Rock - Outback Guide

 This large sandstone formation stands 348 metres high and measures 9.4 kilometres in circumference, making it one of the largest exposed sandstone rocks in the Southern Hemisphere.

-Ayers Rock, also known as Uluru, is notable for appearing to change colour as the different light strikes it at different times of the day and year, with sunset one of the most remarkable sights the human eye could possibly witness.
+Ayers Rock, also known as Uluru, is notable for appearing to change colour as the different light strikes it at different times of the day and year.
+Sunset at Uluru is one of the most remarkable sights the human eye could possibly witness.

-Its location in Uluru/Kata Tjuta National Park places it almost directly in the centre of Australia, making it one of the country's remote, yet most visited, attractions and the ideal destination for an outback campervan adventure.
+Its location in Uluru/Kata Tjuta National Park places it almost directly in the centre of Australia, making it one of the country's most remote, yet most visited, attractions.
+It is an ideal destination for an outback campervan adventure.

 Ayers Rock can be found 450 kilometres south-west of the nearest large town, Alice Springs.
 For tourists flying into Darwin, the drive to Uluru is a longer one at 1,938 kilometres, which under no circumstances should be completed without at least one overnight stop.

 There are two main airports tourists use to fly into the Northern Territory.
 Alice Springs Airport and Darwin International Airport are both located near campervan depots and are ideal places to begin your campervan holiday in Uluru/Ayers Rock.
 Currently we have no option to hire a campervan from Uluru area itself, as there are no depots located here.

 Campervan travellers can choose to either pick up their vehicle from Alice Springs or Darwin.
 A one-way rental is a popular option for those wishing to simply travel between the two and not backtrack on where they have already driven.

 Adelaide, in South Australia, is another popular starting point.
 It is 1,580 kilometres drive to Uluru, and takes you through outback towns like Coober Pedy, famous for opal mining.

 Park Use Fees